 Some classification algorithms permit the use of more than two classes by design.
 Others restrict the possible outcomes to one of two values (a binary, or two-class model).
 But even binary classification algorithms can be adapted for multi-class classification tasks through a variety of strategies.

 n_classes classifiers are needed), one advantage of this approach is its interpretability.
 Since each class is represented by one and one classifier only, it is possible to gain knowledge about the class by inspecting its corresponding classifier.
 This is the most commonly used strategy for multiclass classification and is a fair default choice.
-The module then performs prediction by running these binary classifiers and choosing the prediction with the highest confidence score.
+The component then performs prediction by running these binary classifiers and choosing the prediction with the highest confidence score.

-In essence, the module creates an ensemble of individual models and then merges the results, to create a single model that predicts all classes.
+In essence, the component creates an ensemble of individual models and then merges the results, to create a single model that predicts all classes.
 Any binary classifier can be used as the basis for a one-versus-all model.

 How to configure the One-vs-All Multiclass classifier

 When you combine the models, One-vs-All Multiclass creates multiple binary classification models, optimizes the algorithm for each class, and then merges the models.
-The module does these tasks even though the training dataset might have multiple class values.
+The component does these tasks even though the training dataset might have multiple class values.